 The starting number of 101 genomes to feed the main project may appear to be low in order to detect a possible modifier/protective gene for Marfan syndrome.
-Annex 5 will then read the case of another GWAS-type project conducted from a cohort of 91 patients that identified the existence of a modifier/protective gene delaying the onset of cystic fibrosis.
-And we will read below that the proposed platform can accommodate a cohort 10 times larger.
+However, there is at least one known precedent in which the study of a limited cohort has led to the identification of modifier genes.